awsdocs/aws-java-developer-guide/doc_source/examples-s3-website-configuration.rst

    public read access to the files in the bucket.
 For more information, see :doc:`examples-s3-bucket-policies`.

-See the :sdk-examples-java-s3:`complete example <SetWebsiteConfiguration.java>`.
+See the :sdk-examples-java-s3:`complete example <SetWebsiteConfiguration.java>` on GitHub.

 Get a Bucket's Website Configuration